Post-Christmas travellers face disruption as Storm Gerrit sweeps in

 The M48 Severn Bridge in Gloucestershire is currently closed in both directions due to strong winds, National Highways said.

-Drivers are advised to use the M4 Prince of Wales Bridge as an alternate route.
+Drivers on the M4 Prince of Wales Bridge, advised as an alternative route, are facing 60-minute delays after a road traffic collision.

 The A1M is currently closed northbound between J52 (Catterick, Richmond) and J53 (Scotch Corner) due to flooding from heavy rain in the area.